fivethreeo/django-shop-categories/README.rst

 django-shop-categories
 ======================

-A generic payment app for Django using Netaxept
+A extendable category app using django-mptt for django-shop.

 Installation
 ------------